An Overview on Teaching English in Spain

 Another good option or complement to a teacher-training course is a short Spanish class—especially if you have never studied it.
 You will need Spanish for everything you do here when you’re not teaching English, and it’s another good way to meet people in and around a school.
 Through either course you can do a family homestay or share an apartment with young Spaniards.
 Both options can lead to English teaching job leads.

 Save money.
 Academies only offer jobs onsite, so you’ll have to job search here.
 While the peseta-dollar exchange rate is favorable for Americans, you should still aim to have several thousand dollars at your disposal to cover a basic U.S. healthcare plan while you are away, a teacher training course, and living expenses while you find a job and an apartment.
 Everyone here, regardless of profession, is paid once a month, so you’ll want to have the first of couple months of rent before you start working.
-And, of course, you won’t get rich teaching English anywhere, so it’s nice to have some dollars for occasional luxuries.
+And, of course, you generally won’t get rich teaching English anywhere (though there are exceptions in regions such as Southeast Asia), so it’s nice to have some money available to you for occasional luxuries.

 The job hunt.
 Prepare a special seeking-English-teaching-job resume.
 Most training courses will advise you on the contents and the accepted European style.
 Academies receive hordes of resumes; the more succinct and clear yours is, the more you will stand out.
 Visiting schools in person is best.
 Be prepared for automatic rejection if you don’t have proper papers, but pay attention to how emphatically the schools say no. In the mad rush of early October, many administrators change their tune.
 The same holds for employment agencies that place English teachers in companies.
 If you appear at the right time, they make exceptions.